santiagosayshey/DigiBrain/content/AI Prompt.md

 ```
 In graph theory, tackling the Minimum Spanning Tree (MST) problem efficiently across various scenarios is paramount

-This example adds nothing of value
+This example adds nothing of value and introduces bias.
 ```

+It is vital that you write concise notes.
+I DO NOT want verbosity.
+You don't need to write an entire paragraph to tell me something is better because its more efficient.

 I DO NOT want an overview or plan first.
 I want the final deliverable note, formatted as proper callouts as outlined above and below.